G-S9N6DX06CF

 Fastest Cheetah on record

-In February 1999 a South African cheetah called Nyana was officially timed running 100 meters in a record of 6,08 seconds.
+In February 1999, a South African cheetah called Nyana was officially timed running one hundred meters in a record of 6.08 seconds.

 How does a cheetah use these features to hunt?